powerhome/playbook/playbook/app/pb_kits/playbook/pb_table/docs/_table_header.md

 </br>
 <div class="pb_pill_kit_warning"><div class="pb_title_kit_size_4 pb_pill_text">Disclaimer</div></div>

-This example uses a custom sorting method.
-You may need to modify this for your projects needs.
+This example uses a custom sort method that may need to be modified or replaced within your project.